The Lincoln Lawyer

 The Lincoln Lawyer is a 2005 novel, the 16th by American crime writer Michael Connelly.
-It introduces Los Angeles attorney Mickey Haller, half-brother of Connelly's mainstay character Detective Hieronymus "Harry" Bosch.
+It introduces Los Angeles defense attorney Mickey Haller, half-brother of Connelly's mainstay character Detective Hieronymus "Harry" Bosch.

 It was adapted as a 2011 film of the same name, starring Matthew McConaughey.
 It has also been adapted into a television series starring Manuel Garcia-Rulfo, which premiered in 2022 on Netflix.

 Plot

-Moderately successful criminal defense attorney Mickey Haller operates around Los Angeles County out of a Lincoln Town Car (hence the title) driven by a former client working off his legal fees.
-While most of his clients are drug dealers and gangsters, the story focuses on an unusually important case of wealthy Los Angeles realtor Louis Roulet, accused of assault and attempted murder.
-At first, he appears to be innocent and set up by the female "victim".

-Roulet's lies and many surprising revelations change Haller's original case theory.
-He reconsiders the situation of Jesus Menendez, a former client serving time in San Quentin State Prison after pleading guilty to a similar and mysteriously related crime.

-Haller outmaneuvers Roulet (revealed to be a rapist and murderer) without violating ethical obligations, frees the innocent Menendez, and continues in legal practice.
-He also conducts much self-examination and acquires some emotional baggage.